How have historians debated the causes and conduct of the Cold War?

 Historical interpretations of the Cold War, including the orthodox, revisionist, and post-revisionist schools, and the impact of post-1991 archival access

-A focused answer to the HSC Modern History Cold War dot point on historical interpretations, the orthodox school of the 1950s blaming Stalin, the revisionist school of the 1960s and 1970s blaming American economic imperialism, the post-revisionist synthesis of the 1980s, and the post-archive reassessment after 1991 reaffirming Stalin's responsibility while acknowledging structural causes.
+A focused answer to the HSC Modern History Cold War dot point on historical interpretations: the orthodox school blaming Stalin, the revisionist school blaming American economic imperialism, the post-revisionist synthesis treating the Cold War as structural, and the post-1991 archival reassessment that returned primary responsibility to Stalin while keeping structural and global dimensions.

 Have a quick question?
 Jump to the Q&A page